sprucelabsai/developer.spruce.ai/README.md

 # What is a skill?

 A Skill is a "micro-app".
-That is, a bit of functionality hyper focused facilitating a specific experience.
-Technically, it consists of a `server` and an `interface`.
-Together, with `events` and `messaging`, skills can connect people in whole new ways.
+That is, a bit of functionality that is hyper-focused facilitating a specific experience.

 # Skills manifesto